Files & Directories

 depth | integer | 0 | Directory listing depth: 0 = immediate children, -1 = unlimited recursion |

-glob | string | — | Filter directory listing by file name glob pattern (*, ?, [abc]) |
+glob | string | — | Filter directory listings by name, relative path, or full-path glob pattern (*, ?, **) |

 File Response